Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-6-5-m2.md

 - **Flutter for Tizen**:

-Flutter is one of the most popular cross-platform frameworks, and it can run on many OSes, such as Android, iOS, Windows, Linux, Mac and now we introduce Flutter to Tizen by flutter-tizen.
+Flutter is one of the most popular cross-platform frameworks, and it can run on many OSes, such as Android, iOS, Windows, Linux and Mac.

-With flutter-tizen, app developers can deploy faster, get native performance, and easily port Flutter app from other platforms to Tizen.
+With flutter-tizen, application developers can deploy faster, get native performance, and easily port Flutter application to Tizen.

-We implemented Tizen embedder in order to connect Tizen platform with Flutter engine as well as plugin support for native capabilities such as battery, connectivity, video player, webview, and more.
+Tizen embedder is implemented in order to connect Tizen platform with Flutter engine as well as plug-in support for native capabilities such as battery, connectivity, video player, webview, and more.

-  - Development tools support : Flutter-tizen supports Flutter developer tools for performance analysis and debugging.
-It also includes hot reload, one of convenient tool for app developers,
+  - Development tools support: Flutter for Tizen supports Flutter's developer tools for performance analysis and debugging.
+It also includes hot reload, which is a convenient tool for app developers,

 **Figure: Flutter for Tizen**